Introduction

 Clustering customers into similar groups allows us to fine tune marketing strategies such as targeting content based on group membership.

-Class membership for GMMs is deterministic in the sense that customers sharing a common data generating mechanism will be grouped together.
+Class membership for GMMs is determined by customers sharing a common data generating process.
 This is a different and potentially more precise approach than using distance measures from random starting points.

 Let’s explore clustering our customers using this method.